starwit/lj-projectbuilder/docs/deployment.md

 There are mainly three different deployments via docker-compose scripts:
 * development deployment
 * remote deployment
-* deployment on kubernetes cluster
+* deployment on Kubernetes cluster

 The following picture depicts the deployed softwarepart and the interaction with build & deployment automation.